ozbillwang/lambda-java/README.md

-# Deploy lambda java function with terraform/terragrunt
+# Deploy java lambda function with terraform/terragrunt

+This is a template for using terraform/terragrunt to manage lambda function with fully cicd pipepline.

 ### Source code under `lambda-s3`